PrimaMateria/blog/primamateria-blog/content/hive/index.md

 ## findLoad

-Function `findLoad` finds all Cell Block Instances of the Cell Block with path specified in the `block` attribute.
-The found instances are loaded using Haumea.
-The loading will be explained in next step.
+The function `findLoad` collects all instances of the cell block with the specified path in the "block" attribute.
+These instances are then loaded using Haumea.
+The process of loading will be explained in the next step.

-Create two Cell Block Instances of nixos configurations - home instance that will build nixos used at home, and work instance that will build nixos system used in work.
+Create two instances in the cell block for nixos configurations - a home instance that will build the NixOS system used at home, and a work instance that will build the NixOS system used at work.

 ```
 ├── cells